Karl Thielscher: Later life and death

 Thielscher did not return to the team after their victory over the Maroons, and became a referee, officiating games less than a month later.
-In a October 1921 game between the All-Americans and Hammond Pros, APFA official Eugene W. Carson was severely injured after being accidentally stepped on by Ockie Anderson.
+In an October 1921 game between the All-Americans and Hammond Pros, APFA official Eugene W. Carson was severely injured after being accidentally stepped on by Ockie Anderson.
 With Carson unable to continue his duties, Thielscher became one of the referees chosen for a replacement officiating crew, being selected to the umpire position.
 He officiated the All-Americans game against the Columbus Panhandles on October 9, 1921, which was a 38–0 win for the All-Americans.
 Although Carson was able to return for the next game, Thielscher remained an official for several other All-Americans games, including against the New York Brickley Giants and Rochester Jeffersons.

 In 1923, Thielscher returned to his alma mater of Dartmouth College to assist the football coaching staff.

 Thielscher married Adele Duhrssen on September 20, 1928, at the Madison Avenue Presbyterian Church in New York City.
 The couple had two sons, Karl Jr., and David, both of whom played college football at Dartmouth.
 He worked for the Graybar Company, an electrical supply distributor, and served multiple roles until his retirement in 1957.
 He later moved to Palm Beach, Florida, where he died in 1990 at the age of 95.